janash/python_scripting_cms/_episodes/01-introduction.md

 - "Indentation is very important in `for` loops and `if` statements.
 Don't forget the `:` and to indent the items in the loop."
 ---
 ## Getting Started
-Python is a computer programming language that has become ubiquitous in scientific programming.
+Python is a computer programming language that has become ubiquitous in scientific programming!!
 Our initial lessons will run python *interactively* through a python interpreter.
 We will first use a Jupyter notebook.
 The [setup] page should have provided information on how to install and start a Jupyter notebook.
 Everything included in a code block is something you could type into your python interpreter and evaluate.

 ### Setting up your Jupyter notebooks